 Arkansas is more than just parks however.
 It’s also known for its lakes, rivers, and hot springs, extreme weather and frequent storms, rice and poultry production, its rich folk music tradition, and the only active diamond mine in the United States.

-Among these Arkansas national park sites is one “full-fledged” national park – Hot Springs National Park.
+Among these hot springs you’ll find one “full-fledged” national park – Hot Springs National Park.

 From historic forts to incredible hot springs to the birthplace of our nation’s 42nd president, Arkansas has some truly amazing places to visit.

 And More Than Just Parks is your one-stop-shop when it comes to learning everything you’ll need to know about America’s national parks.